 We have measured and reported on 133 of the 148 non-financial performance measures.
 We were unable to report on the remaining 15 because data was unavailable (e.g. census data is released every five years) or because there was no directly comparable result from previous years.

-Of the measures that have been reported, 78 (53%) are ontrack and 55 (37%) are off-track.
+Of the measures that have been reported, 78 (53%) were achieved and 55 (37%) were not achieved.
+Of the 55 measures not achieved, 12 measures (22%) were affected by COVID-19, for reasons including: